Dear reader of ADxS.org, please excuse the disruption.

 • Atomoxetine: 0.65

-See in detail at Effect size of different forms of ADHD treatment
+See in detail at Effect size of different forms of treatment for ADHD

 2.2.4.
 Goals of an optimal medication setting

-• Enable experience of what life without ADHD can be and feel like (enables those affected to define intrinsic goals for non-drug therapy)
+• Enable experience of what life without ADHD can be and feel like (enables people with ADHD to define intrinsic goals for non-drug therapy)

 • Establish therapeutic ability (bring attention and concentration to the level required for learning more functional modes of action)

-• Increased treatability with dopaminergic ADHD medication, as dopamine increases or restores neuroplasticity8
+• Increased treatability with dopaminergic ADHD medications, as dopamine increases or restores neuroplasticity8

 • Growth hormones, which are required for neuroplasticity (learning), are reduced in ADHD.
 Stimulants increase the levels of growth hormones.